M1-SynthesisProject-SmartDrone/pds-global/communication_drone/api_drone-PC.md

 }
 ```
 > A response is not garanteed to come directly after the call (this is up to the drone)
+> If a response is directly waited, the type of the message will be the same as the type of the request

 ## Connection / Acknoledgement